How to get the most out of your Galaxy S20's battery

 Below are some tips to help you get the most out of your S20's battery.

-The S20's 120Hz refresh rate for the screen is one of its headline features, but when chosen Samsung warns that it will use more battery life.
+The 120Hz screen refresh rate for all Galaxy S20 phones is a headlining feature, but Samsung warns that it will use more battery charge, and so do we.
 How much?
 It depends.
-I've been testing the S20 Plus for a few days and have been able to get through a full day with 120Hz activated, but the S20 Ultra didn't fair as well in our review.
+I've been testing the S20 Plus for a few days and have been able to get through a full day with 120Hz activated, but the S20 Ultra didn't fare as well in our review.

 My advice?
-Use the 120Hz option -- it's a huge improvement over the standard 60Hz refresh rate that most phones use -- and if you have battery life issues, switch back to 60Hz.
+Use the 120Hz option anyway.
+I find that scrolling through Twitter is jitter-free and quickly switching between apps just feels faster than with the standard 60Hz refresh rate that most phones use.
+But if you have battery life issues, switch back to 60Hz.

-Displaying darker images and backgrounds uses less energy than the bright, white, backgrounds that have long been standard on smartphones.
+Dark mode is a setting in Android 10 that turns normally white screens black and black text white.
+Certain apps have used it for years, but not it's part of the phone's operating system software.
+Displaying darker images and backgrounds uses less energy, and it happens to look cool and be easy on the eye.

-Leave Dark Mode on all the time by going to Settings > Display and selecting Dark at the top of the screen.
-If you want to only use Dark Mode at night, or on a set schedule, select Dark mode settings and adjust as you see fit.
-Alternatively, you can toggle Dark Mode on and off in the quick settings panel.
+You can leave dark mode on all the time by going to Settings > Display and selecting Dark at the top of the screen.
+If you want to only use it at night, or on a set schedule, select Dark mode settings and adjust as you see fit.
+Alternatively, you can toggle dark mode on and off in the quick-settings panel.

 Don't use the screen's full resolution

-The Galaxy S20 display's full WQHD+ resolution is a stunning 3,200 x 1,440.
+The Galaxy S20 display's full WQHD+ resolution is a stunning 3,200x1,440 pixels.
 It's fun to look at, but it also strains your phone's battery.
 In fact, one of the first things that Samsung's own power-saving modes do is to reduce the screen resolution.

-Realistically, using the default FHD+ resolution of 2,400 x 1,080 is more than good enough for most of us.
+Realistically, using the default FHD+ resolution of 2,400x1,080 pixels is more than good enough for most of us.

 If you've switched to WQHD+ and are experiencing poor battery life, switch back to FHD+ in Settings > Display > Screen resolution.

-If you find adaptive brightness is too aggressive, you can turn it off by going to Settings > Display and toggle the switch next to Adaptive Brightness to the Off position.
+If you find adaptive brightness is too aggressive, you can turn it off by going to Settings > Display and toggling the switch next to Adaptive Brightness to the Off position.

-Once turned off, you're in control of your screen's brightness, allowing you to keep the display as dim as you want, saving battery in the process.
+Once it's turned off, you can control your screen's brightness using the slider control in the settings and notifications shade.
+That will let you keep the display as dim as you want, saving battery life in the process.

 Check battery usage and make adjustments

 Overzealous apps running in the background for no reason can also impact battery life.
-Software features built into your phone will monitor which apps you use frequently and those you use rarely use.
+Software features built into your phone will monitor which apps you use frequently and which rarely.
 Then it will use that information to put apps to "sleep," essentially stopping them from running in the background until you open them.

 Take advantage of power modes